 This is where things get really interesting- and where custom formulations become important.

-So far we have covered the fact that Facial Oils work to replace some of the missing lipids on your face.
-But what we haven't covered yet is: Facial Oils ALSO deliver some key ingredients to your skin, that your skin can’t make itself.
+While Facial Oils work to replace missing lipids on your face, they can also deliver key ingredients to your skin, that your skin can’t make itself.

 Think about why it's so important to eat a healthy meals, full of vitamins and minerals: it's because your body isn’t able to create those vitamins and minerals for itself that a healthy diet is so important.
-Without a healthy diet, your body isn’t able to function!
 When you have a specific vitamin deficiency, it can show up in your health.